Wall St Week Ahead-Late-day buying could be start of turnaround

 By Chuck Mikolajczak

-NEW YORK Feb 15 U.S. stocks have struggled so far in 2016, but equities are showing some signs that selling pressure may be reaching an end.
+NEW YORK Feb 12 As U.S. stocks continue to struggle in 2016, equities are showing some signs selling pressure may be reaching an end.

-The U.S. market was closed on Monday in observance of the Presidents Day holiday, but e-mini S&P 500 futures rose 1.5 percent at the open of the electronic trading session.

-In Japan, stocks jumped 7.2 percent on Monday, while stock markets in Germany, the UK, and France all jumped by 2.7 percent or more.

-The S&P 500 is down about 13 percent from its record high last May, as oil prices have been mired around $30 a barrel, while concerns about stability among banks and uncertainty about the U.S. Federal Reserve's path of rate hikes have pushed investors away from risk assets.
+The S&P 500 is down about 13 percent from its record high in May, as oil remains mired below $30 a barrel, while concerns about stability among banks and uncertainty about the U.S. Federal Reserve's path of rate hikes have pushed investors away from risk assets.

 The rationale behind the index is that professionals tend to dominate activity later in the trading session, and buying in the latter stages is a positive signal.